p1r473/lite-apps/README.md

 ---
-title: README for Hermit Lite App Manifests
-description: Native apps eating up battery and slowing down your phone?
-Switch to Lite Apps — with Hermit.
+title: "Hermit Library: Lite Apps, Fonts, Styles, Scriptlets, Blocklists"
+description: "Repository of Hermit app-related data, served from https://lite-apps.chimbori.com/"
 ---

 # Lite App Manifests

-This is a directory of manifest files for [Hermit](https://hermit.chimbori.com).
+This repo contains manifest files for [Hermit](https://hermit.chimbori.com).
 Manifests are zipped up into `.hermit` files, and can be used to set up a new Lite App in Hermit.

 [![Build Status](https://travis-ci.org/chimbori/lite-apps.svg?branch=master)](https://travis-ci.org/chimbori/lite-apps)

 ## Submitting New Lite Apps

 We welcome new additions to this Library, and enhancements to existing ones (e.g. adding new Bookmarks or Integrations).
 Please see the [step by step instructions](CONTRIBUTING.md) and an overview of the automated tools and tests we’ve made available.

 # Syntax

-Hermit Lite Apps are zip files, with the extension `.hermit`.
+Hermit Lite Apps are `.zip` files, with the extension `.hermit`.
 Each zip file contains multiple files that define the Lite App, how it should be installed, and default settings to be used.
 Only two files are required, all others are optional.

 - `manifest.json` : The basic metadata about a Lite App is contained in a `manifest.json` file.
 This follows the [W3C Web App Manifest](https://www.w3.org/TR/appmanifest/) format with additional vendor-specific fields for Hermit that are not yet a part of the W3C standard.

 - `icons/favicon.png`: The icon to be used for this site when importing the Lite App.
 Ensure that icons are large enough (our automated tests require that the size be exactly 300×300px).

-All Hermit Lite Apps fully support localization, but it’s optional.
-So if you’re a German publication or Chinese site and only want to include one language in your Lite App definition, that’s completely fine.
-If included, localized strings must follow a specific directory structure (same as what Chrome extensions use.)

 ## Directory Structure